 Authoritarian style unfolds in the hierarchy-based leadership style.
 This type is grounded with one unquestionable supervisor, who often ignores the team’s input.
 It can result in a hostile working environment and low employee engagement.

 The paternalistic type creates family-based relationships among team members and a leader.
 It creates a familiar and safe working environment, yet at the same time, paternalistic managers risk building tension and escalating fear for employees to express their concerns.

 Democratic leadership is formed of different opinions and inputs.
 Each team member feels free to express his or her point of view and be taken seriously.
 However, this type fails if the leader is too democratic and can’t provide professional guidance and keep the workforce in order.

-The laissez-faire style distinguishes as the most liberal one.
+The laissez-faire style is the most liberal one.
 A laissez-faire leader is most likely to put all responsibilities on employees’ shoulders and trust them completely.
-It can be beneficial in creative sectors, otherwise, it can lack senior’s input.
+It can be beneficial in creative sectors, otherwise, it can lack senior input.